 Bryson feels that by having all irons the same length, he can calculate distance better, be more consistent, and hit precise golf shots that end up extremely close to the pin.

 Don’t get the idea that one length irons are only for higher handicappers or beginners.
 These clubs will work for a variety of handicaps.
 Some great players even have custom sets made to the one length specifications.

 Golfers Who Struggle With Long Irons

 Long irons are some of the most difficult clubs in the bag to hit.
-When you hit a long iron, you have to have high swing speeds and a very pure strike.
-Slower swinging handicap golfers and those that have higher handicaps tend to struggle with this.
+When you hit a long iron, you must have high swing speeds and a pure strike.
+Slower swinging handicap golfers and those with higher handicaps tend to struggle with this.